annaesvensson/yellow-core/readme.md

 ## How to change the error page

 An error page will be displayed for missing files.
 You can change the error page by editing file `content/shared/page-error-404.md`.
 For a static website you may need to configure your web server to display the generated `404.html` file.

+## How to update the core functionality

+You can update the core functionality of your website in a web browser or at the command line.
+This allows you to keep your website up to date.
+Keep in mind that only extensions available on the official website will be included in the update mechanism, you may need to update experimental extensions manually.
+[Learn more about updating](https://github.com/annaesvensson/yellow-update).

 ## How to use the command line